junyang95/PokeBot/README.md

 ![image](https://github.com/user-attachments/assets/820d8892-ae52-4aa6-981a-cb57d1c32690)

-- Tray Support - When you press X to close out of the program, it goes to the system tray.
+- Tray Support - When you click "Send To Tray, it goes to the system tray.
 Right click the PokeBot icon in the tray to exit or control the bot.

 ![image](https://github.com/user-attachments/assets/3a30b334-955c-4fb3-b7d8-60cd005a2e18)